samlawski/codecookies/flask-2-tutorial/11-cookies-in-flask.md

 })
 ```

-We also should add the same logic to the button that removes cookies from the shopping cart:
+We also should add the same logic to the button that removes cookies from the shopping cart.
+You can just copy over the code to update the cookie.
+But we'll add one more line.
+If the number of items is decreased down to `0`, we actually want to remove the item from the object altogether.
+You can do that with the `delete` keword.
+Check out the final code:

 ```js
 document.querySelector('.shoppingCart__remove--js').addEventListener('click', function(e) {